IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

 2. Access the “system” microservice that was deployed to the Liberty server.

     a.
-Open the Firefox Web Browser from inside of the VM and go to the URL below.
+Open the Web Browser from inside of the VM and go to the URL below.
 The microservice lists various system properties of your JVM.

         http://localhost:9080/system/properties